tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 ### Canvas View

-It's time to get create the canvas component to move our "Hello World" to `Canvas`.
+It's time to create the canvas component to move our "Hello World" to `Canvas`.

 The view is `AppCanvasView` as follows: